danny-andersen/RepData_PeerAssessment1/PA1_template.md

     * The average number of steps per day is: 10766.19
     * The median number of steps per day is: 10765

 A histogram of the recorded steps per day is shown below, to illustrate the relative frequency of steps per day.
-Note that this excludes days that had missing recorded values.
+Note that this excludes these days that have no steps recorded at all.

 ```r